Real Name: Baal-Hadad (Hadad is his Sumerian name.)

 Baal is also physically stronger, faster and invulnerable to injury than the majority of the Mesopotamian gods with the possible exception of his brothers, Ninurta, Enlil and Martu, and Anu and Ea themselves.
 He is virtually tireless and his stamina allows him to perform at top levels without tiring.

 Baal could also tap into the mystical forces of the universe such as erecting shields and teleporting across dimensional barriers.
 His level of control over the forces of magic were no where close to figures such as Anu, Zeus or Odin, but by merging elemental energies with his spells, he could create atmospheric conditions even Dagon could not control.
 He could fire invisible projections of concussive force and levitate mass in the range of several thousand tons.
 He has limited precognitive ability; he is only able to perceive events and occurrences directly connected to himself.

 Pets: Baal-Hadad owns two bulls of extra-ordinary power named Seris (“day”) and Hurris (“night”).
-They have the power to pull his chariot through the air with a semblance of flying.
+They can pull his chariot through the air with a semblance of flying.

 Comments: This bio involves Baal-Hadad as he appears in the Marvel and DC Universes.

-Technically, as far as the Mesopotamian Gods go, it was Baal-Hadad and then just Baal.
-The Hebrews really hated this figure.
-They never cared much for any of the old Sumerian gods, even as the Babylonian gods in their newer forms, and really denounced many of these figures as demonic entities regardless of their importance to the Hittites and Phoenicians.
+The Hebrews really hated this figure, but then they never cared much for any of the old Sumerian or Babylonian gods, even denouncing many of these figures as demonic entities regardless of their importance to the Hittites and Phoenicians.